10 Bridges to GIS software

 #> 2 SAGA Next Gen sagang:topographicwetnessindexonestep

-An output of the above code suggests that the desired algorithm exists in the SAGA software.63 Though SAGA is a hybrid GIS, its main focus has been on raster processing, and here, particularly on digital elevation models (soil properties, terrain attributes, climate parameters).
+An output of the above code suggests that the desired algorithm exists in the SAGA software.62 Though SAGA is a hybrid GIS, its main focus has been on raster processing, and here, particularly on digital elevation models (soil properties, terrain attributes, climate parameters).
 Hence, SAGA is especially good at the fast processing of large (high-resolution) raster datasets (Conrad et al. 2015).

-The "sagang:sagawetnessindex" algorithm is actually a modified TWI, that results in a more realistic soil moisture potential for the cells located in valley floors (Böhner and Selige 2006).
+algorithm is actually a modified TWI, that results in a more realistic soil moisture potential for the cells located in valley floors (Böhner and Selige 2006).

 qgis_show_help("sagang:sagawetnessindex")

-Here, we stick with the default values for all arguments.
-Therefore, we only have to specify one argument – the input DEM.
-Of course, when applying this algorithm you should make sure that the parameter values are in correspondence with your study aim.64
+Of course, when applying this algorithm you should make sure that the parameter values are in correspondence with your study aim.63

-Before running the SAGA algorithm from within QGIS, we change the default raster output format from .tif to SAGA’s native raster format .sdat.
-Hence, all output rasters we do not specify ourselves will from now on be written to the .sdat format.
-Depending on the software versions (SAGA, GDAL) you are using, this might not be necessary but often enough this will save you trouble when trying to read in output rasters created with SAGA.
+Depending on the software versions (SAGA, GDAL) you are using, this might not be necessary, but often enough this will save you trouble when trying to read-in output rasters created with SAGA.

 options(qgisprocess.tmp_raster_ext = ".sdat")